Sravana Bhargavi: Personal life

-She got engaged to singer Vedala Hemachandra on 9 December 2012 in Hyderabad, India and married him on 14 February 2013 and couple got divorced in 2020.
+Sravana Bhargavi got engaged to singer Vedala Hemachandra on 9 December 2012 in Hyderabad, India and married him on 14 February 2013.

 She has a daughter named Shikhara Chandrika, who was born on 2 July 2016.

 Career

 Bhargavi hosted a show in 92.7 Big FM in Hyderabad, India.
 She did voice acting in the films Love Failure and Gabbar Singh.

 Other work

 She has hosted the show Bol Baby Bol along with her husband Hemachandra.
 The show is telecasted on Gemini TV.
 She has also performed in the TV show "Super Singer", which was telecasted on MAA TV.